manuel-serrano/hiphop/doc/api.md

   <!-- instruction 3 -->
 </hiphop.parallel>
 ```
-Here, there will be three branches on the parallel.
+Here, there will be three branches executed in parallel.
 But if the
-instruction 2 and 3 must not be in parallel, using sequence is needed:
+instruction 2 and 3 must not be in parallel, using sequence is mandatory:

 ```hopscript